DeveloperDunne/Little-Rascal-Recipes/README.md

 2. View a few selected recipes and choose accordingly.

-3. Click on post to read the recipe details.
+3. Click on the post to read the recipe details.

-4. See the about page which provides information on the bolgs creator.
+4. See the About page which provides information on the blog creator.

 5. Register for an account to access the services offered to members.

 <br>

-* As logged in website user, I can:
+* As a logged in website user, I can:

 <br>